The Monitor

 As organizations scale their infrastructure, monitoring systems can become a source of noise rather than insight.
 A clean, straightforward set of alerts for a handful of services can quickly spiral into a mess of overlapping thresholds, redundant triggers, and inconsequential notifications across hundreds (or thousands) of components.
 This flood of notifications can slow response times, overwhelm engineers, and increase the chance of overlooking critical problems.
 Efficiently managing monitor notifications at scale is crucial for maintaining operational excellence, safeguarding customer experience, and minimizing costs associated with downtime.

-Datadog’s new monitor notification rules, now generally available, address this challenge by helping you manage alert delivery to prevent critical issues from slipping through the cracks.
+Datadog’s monitor notification rules, which are generally available, address this challenge by helping you manage alert delivery to prevent critical issues from slipping through the cracks.
 Monitor notification rules replace manual configuration with dynamic, tag-driven logic to help you build a notification system that’s reliable, actionable, and aligned with your business priorities.

 In this blog post, we’ll explore the challenges of large-scale alerting and explain how monitor notification rules can help you overcome these obstacles.
 We’ll also provide some best practices to assist you in optimizing your monitor notification rules.